- Home

 Removing a brain tumour (craniotomy)

-This is the most common type of brain tumour operation.
+This is the most common type of brain tumour surgery.
 A craniotomy removes all or part of the tumour (total or partial resection) and may be done while you are asleep under general anaesthetic.

 For more on this, see our general section on Surgery.